nicoleiocana/tpo-wiki/Git-flow-and-merge-requests.md

 4. Click on "Compare branches and continue"

-## How to merge from a third party branch/repository.
+## How to merge from a branch or third party repository.

+When you are merging from a branch or third party repository make sure to edit the commit message in a way that other contributors now what you are doing.

+If you wanted to be nicer you could also simply merge commits from the branch so that you keep the commit messages of the initial contributor.